fobiasmog/good_night/README.md

 You do not need to implement any user registration API.
 ```

+## Explanation and simplifications
+In this version of the "Good Night" I made not super complicated code.
+We have 3 models:
+* User - user, haha :)
+* UserFriends - this model using for storing friends relations.
+But I didn't make bi-directional friendships (so in my implementation it's more like "following")
+* SleepRecords - I assume, that at the moment the user can have only one active (not stopped) record (we can't start sleeping while we sleeping :))

+What's if code will grow?
+We'll move business logic to Services, complicated queries to Queries, and add some Serializers for formatting json

 ## Models
 * Users
 * UserFriends
 * SleepRecords

 ## API
 ### prefix /api/v1